vighimre87/Professional_README_Generator/README.md

   You can watch a video demonstration of the application on the following link: https://drive.google.com/file/d/1jD_0JfG3poO4WKzZhTTz0yxSuMPwQphu/view.

+  You can also see a sample README file in the repo that has been created with the application.
+Please refer to the sampleREADME.md file.

   ## Contributing
   Any contribution is greatly appreciated.
   If you have any suggestion that would make this project better, please fork the repo and create a pull request.
 You can also just open an issue with the "enhancement".
 And also don't forget to give a star to the project!